 There are a number of conditions that cause vertigo.
 However, we will just address 6 possible underlying causes here:

-- Head or Neck Trauma – Accidents and injuries, even ones that don’t seem so serious at the time, can later lead to vertigo.
-Concussions and whiplash injuries, in particular, often cause vertigo.
+Accidents and injuries, even ones that don’t seem so serious at the time, can later lead to vertigo.
+Concussions and whiplash injuries, in particular, often cause this symptom.
 Injuries may be due to auto accidents, sports injuries, slip and fall accidents, or any other number of traumas.

 Upper cervical subluxations can affect everything from how the brain receives signals regarding balance and spatial orientation to how well the ears can drain.
 The later is due to the proximity of the atlas (C1) to the Eustachian tubes, the tiny tubes that drain excess fluid away from the ears.
 Thus, it is imperative to consider the alignment of the top bones of the spine when a person is dealing with vertigo regardless of whether the vertigo is central (in the nervous system) or peripheral (in the vestibular system).

-If you are suffering from recurring bouts of vertigo, especially if you have a history of head or neck trauma, seek out upper cervical chiropractic care.
+If you are suffering from recurring bouts of spinning sensation, especially if you have a history of head or neck trauma, seek out upper cervical chiropractic care.
 This subspecialty of chiropractic may be just the natural form of relief you have been searching for.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.